PavanRangani/docs/docs/prd/contact-company/company-requirements.md

 ### System Rule
 - Only allowed for `Normal Company`.
-- For `Asset Manager` type company, `Limited partnership` type fund can't be deleted when it is added to incentive stock.
+- For `Asset Manager` type company,
+  - `Limited partnership` type fund can't be deleted when it is added to incentive stock or it has wire instruction data.

 ### UX Rule
 - When Limited partnership fund can't be deleted, shows X button disabled.
 - On hover, shows tooltip message with proper message.

 ### UI Rule
-- Tooltip message: `Incentive stock has already available for this limited partnership funds.
+- Tooltip message: `Incentive stock has already available or It has wire instruction available for this limited partnership funds.
 So it can't be deleted`

 ## Delete company